 Seminar Registration forms will be available at the Visiting Student Advisory Session at the beginning of term.

-- If you wish to regsiter for an English seminar in Semester 2, you must fill out the Seminar Registration Form and return it to the box in the English Department by Wednesday, 16th January at 12 noon.
-These forms will be available at the Visiting Student Advisory Session in the Bailey Allen Hall on Friday, 11th January (English talk on at 9.00am).
+- If you wish to regsiter for an English seminar in Semester 2, you must fill out the Seminar Registration Form and return it to the box in the English Department by Wednesday, 11th September at 12 noon.
+These forms will be available at the Visiting Student Advisory Session in the Bailey Allen Hall on Friday, 6th September (English talk on at tbc).

 - When selecting courses, students are advised to pay careful attention to the weighting of each course to ensure that the combined weighting of the courses they study at NUI, Galway meets the criteria of their home university.